(Please note: some content may not be complete on the beta site.).

 The efficacy of stored vaccine is critically dependent on storage and handling practices, including the use of reliable temperature monitoring methods and properly controlled storage systems.
-The absense of those protections can result in substantial waste, diminished vaccine potency, and the need for revaccination.
+The absence of those protections can result in substantial waste, diminished vaccine potency, and the need for revaccination.

 NIST's Thermodynamic Metrology Group evaluated the Centers for Disease Control and Prevention (CDC) cold-chain management systems and methods for the Vaccines for Children Program (VFC) under conditions that replicate typical practices of vaccine providers.